 As a licenced funeral and bereavement professional, Avril is here to serve your family should you need to say good bye to a loved one.
 She specializes in creating meaningful and memorable services for funerals, memorials, celebrations of life, burials, or scatterings of cremated remains.
 She also provides, guidance, suggestions, advice, and is happy to explain the steps from death to burial and beyond as she recognizes and understands many people really don’t know what to do and what their options are.

 Avril will join you and your family and friends where ever you choose to honour and remember your loved one be it a funeral home, cemetery, your home, restaurant, community hall, beach, park, or other location.
-She will perform a beautiful ceremony for your loved whether it be religious or non-religious, semi-religious, or spiritual.
-Your friends and family are welcomed and encouraged to participate, and the feel and tone of the event is entirely up to you.
+She will perform a beautiful ceremony for your loved one in which your friends and family are welcomed and encouraged to participate.
+The feel and tone of the event is entirely up to you.

 Should your family require the services of a Celebrant, Avril is here to help guide you and your family through this sad time.
 Please feel free to email her at ChaplainAvril@yahoo.com to schedule a meeting to discuss final arrangements and ceremonies.